-Reviewed: Dane Chalkley, Natalie May, Tessa Davis
+Reviewed: Dane Chalkley, Tessa Davis

 Irony – when the literal meaning is the exact opposite of the intended meaning.

 This blog is aimed at those of you that have recently started as a registrar.
 Your new role includes increasing clinical responsibilities and supervision, studying for college exams and working on a research project in your “free time” whilst trying to achieve that elusive work-life balance.

 With such a key transition, it is critical that you affirm to your peers your new more senior role.
 It is also important that you acknowledge your increasing responsibilities and initiate some efforts to reduce your workload.

 Bullying is undoubtedly bad.
 However, in this blog, I will let you in on some secrets to the dark art of bullying that will reduce your workload without a junior doctor ever noticing they were bullied.

 The simplest introduction to the dark art of bullying is when you are asked for a consult.
 This immediately provides you with the upper hand as the doctor is requesting you to do something for them and their patient.

 The phone consult is ideal for those of you wanting to dip your toe into the murky waters of bullying in medicine.
 Medical school and junior doctor training have effectively eroded your empathy, but some registrars will still find face-to-face bullying initially uncomfortable until their skills are honed.